publicgoods/products/README.md

-# products
+# Products

 Collection of public goods.

-This repository is designed to be both browsed by humans, and consumed directly by other applications that can easily parse machine-readable json files.
+This repository is designed to be both browsed by humans, and consumed directly by other applications that can easily parse machine-readable JSON files.

 ## Installation